ds-20195/readings/README.md

 required: Donald Shoup, *The High Cost of Free Parking*, Chapter 1 - "The Twenty-first Century Parking Problem"

+recommended: Kenneth Jackson, *Crabgrass Empire*, Chapter 2 - "The Transportation Revolution and the Erosion of the Walking City"

 ## Week 7

 required: Elizabeth Hinton, *From the War on Poverty to the War on Crime*, Chapter 8 - "Crime Control as Urban Policy"